11 Ways to Make the Most of Your Yoga Retreat Experience

 6. Ask lots of questions

 A yoga retreat can become an immersive experience if you allow it to be.
 More often than not, our practice at home is limited to 1) self practice or 2) a group class at a studio and in both instances, you don’t always have the time or opportunity to ask your yoga teacher any burning questions.
-They can be as simple as “what yoga mat do you recommend?” and “what books on yoga philosophy should I read?”, to “what props should I use if my hamstrings are really tight?” and “how can I better understand the 8 limbs of yoga?”
+First time on a yoga retreat?
+Take advantage of the opportunity to ask the teacher questions you may have on your mind: they can be as simple as “what yoga mat do you recommend?” and “what books on yoga philosophy should I read?”, to “what props should I use if my hamstrings are really tight?” and “how can I better understand the 8 limbs of yoga?”

 The mister and I just came back from a mini yoga retreat this past weekend.
 We had no idea what to expect before going- he doesn’t even practice yoga on a daily basis (or at all, for that matter!).
 It turned out to be an amazing experience and we can’t wait to go on another.
 I think the most important thing is to keep an open mind and just listen.
 Listen to your instructor, listen to your surroundings, and listen to your body.
 Breathe, and let go.
 We left feeling extremely rejuvenated and inspired!